Mikeitz & Vayeishev: Yoseif’s Theology, Part 1

 Their father, Jacob, foolishly shows his favoritism when he gives Joseph a fancy tunic.
 Like Cain, who reacts to God’s unfair favoritism by attacking his brother Abel rather than God, Joseph’s older brothers react to their father’s unfair favoritism by attacking their brother rather than Jacob.

-At first their attacks are only verbal: they never speak a peaceful word to him.3 Then Joseph tells them two of his dreams.
+At first their attacks are only verbal: they never speak a peaceful word to Joseph.3 Then their little brother tells them two of his dreams.

 In Joseph’s second dream the sun, the moon, and eleven stars bow down to him.